North Korea says no longer bound by nuclear test moratorium

 The Security Council on Monday condemned the North for Friday's rocket launch and warned of further action if Pyongyang carried out a nuclear test, reflecting concern that it may follow a pattern it set in 2009 with its second nuclear test.

-"We resolutely and totally reject the unreasonable behaviour of the UNSC to violate (our) legitimate right to launch satellites," the North said in a statement carried by the official KCNA news agency.
+"We resolutely and totally reject the unreasonable behavior of the UNSC to violate (our) legitimate right to launch satellites," the North said in a statement carried by the official KCNA news agency.

 The U.N. action was masterminded by the United States with a hostile intent denying the North of its right to conduct peaceful space research, the statement said.